nickmarch96/pyhide/README.md

 - PBKDF2 Key Derivation with randomized iterations
 - Automatically zips folders to send batches of files
 - Filenames are encrypted
-This tool encodes the encrypted binary data to inject into the templated python script.
-This obviously is not an efficent way to transmit data, however I use base 85 for a small size advantage over the standard base 64.
+- SHA512 checksum to verify authenticity of package This tool encodes the encrypted binary data to inject into the templated python script.
+This obviously is not an efficient way to transmit data, however I use base 85 for a small size advantage over the standard base 64.

 ## Dependencies
 - Python 2.7 or greater